Muazam-khan/ansible/README.md

 roles/
     frontend/             # this hierarchy represents a "role" tasks/            #
-            main.yml      #  <-- tasks file can include smaller files if warranted handlers/         #
+            main.yml      #  <-- tasks file can include smaller files if warranted # all tasks related to frontend will be placed in this mail.yml handlers/         #
             main.yml      #  <-- handlers file
         templates/        #  <-- files for use with the template resource ntp.conf.j2   #  <------- templates end in .j2
         files/            #
-            bar.txt       #  <-- files for use with the copy resource foo.sh        #  <-- script files for use with the script resource vars/             #
+            bar.txt       #  <-- files for use with the copy resource # all the files that belong to frontend will be placed here foo.sh        #  <-- script files for use with the script resource vars/             #
-            main.yml      #  <-- variables associated with this role
+            main.yml      #  <-- variables associated with this role # all variable which frontend uses will be placed here defaults/         #
-        defaults/         #
             main.yml      #  <-- default lower priority variables for this role meta/             #
             main.yml      #  <-- role dependencies

 ...